kunjcr2/how-llms-are-made/docs/RL/Lec2_notes.md

-This is an excellent topic!
-The concepts of Value and the Model are integral to understanding how a Reinforcement Learning (RL) agent perceives its environment, evaluates its decisions, and ultimately finds an optimal course of action.

-Drawing from the sources, here is a detailed discussion covering both concepts, structured for clarity and including the requested intuitive context.

----

 ## 1. The Concept of Value

 Value is one of the four foundational elements of reinforcement learning, alongside policy, rewards, and the environment model.
 It provides a critical measure for decision-making by considering the future impact of a state or action.